MantejSingh333/Video-Game-Revenue-Analysis-by-Genre-Using-SQL/README.md

 # Video Game Revenue Analysis Using SQL

-SQL analysis identifying top-performing video game genres and revenue-driving titles.
+SQL analysis identifying top-performing video games and revenue-driving titles.

 ## Overview
-Analyzed video game revenue data to determine which genres generate the most revenue and identify the games that contribute most to genre performance.
+Analyzed video game revenue data to determine which games generate the most revenue and identify the games that contribute most to genre performance.

 ## Workflow & Tools
 - Combined datasets using SQL INNER JOINs